What is Local Keyword Research?

 Example: A home improvement company in Leeds could feature a case study on a recent kitchen renovation project in a specific neighbourhood.

-3. Collaborate with Local Influencers
+3. Collaborate with local influencers

 Partnering with local influencers or bloggers can help you reach a wider audience and improve your local SEO.
 Influencers can provide valuable backlinks and social proof, boosting your online visibility.